 From the first we were encouraged to remove our thick glasses of years of Bible reading and learning in order to try to “see” the New Testament from a 1st-century perspective.
-How this “New Way” spread from 12 poor Galilean fishermen followers of Jesus to become the world’s largest religion of 2.2 billion adherents is amazing!
+How this “New Way” spread from 12 poor Galilean fishermen-followers of Jesus to become the world’s largest religion of 2.2 billion adherents is so amazing!

-The Apostle Paul shared the Good News that God had sent his Son into the world to give His life in exchange for people’s sin in order that they might have eternal life.
-Whereas the Greco-Roman world honored many gods and it was irrelevant what one believed about them, this new sect required the right belief in only one God.
+The Apostle Paul shared the Good News that God had sent his Son into the world to give His life to pay the price for – or redeem – people’s sin in order that they might have eternal life instead of eternal death.
+Whereas the Greco-Roman world honored many gods, it was irrelevant what one believed about them.
+This new sect required the right belief in the one, and only God.
 Miraculous signs and wonders convinced people to believe in one God that healed, delivered from sin, and prepared one for eternal life.